ClearShield® in Tests

 ClearShield® is a polymeric resin that will make the surface of the glass more hydrophobic.
-Typically, the contact angle on the surface of ClearShield Eco-Glass® can be measured at 104°.
+Typically, the contact angle on the surface of ClearShield Eco-Glass® can be measured at a minimum of 104°.

 Typically, this measurement is used as a broad indicator of the effectiveness of the initial application for product development and quality control purposes.
 Another test typically used for that purpose is also the abrasion test.